tianrich/Richnet-Affiliate-Python-Bundle/README.md

 Social - Tweet to Twitter, Twitter API access needed

 Richnet Sale - Now the option to simply add the retailer of choice and the url and will share straight to twitter.
 Don't forget to add your affiliate link and twitter auth codes

+richitem.py - change currency but works as a deal sharer to twitter